orientechnologies/orientdb-docs/PHP-dbCreate.md

 }
 ```

-This function takes the client interface, database name and database login credentials.
+This function takes the client interface, database name and database login credentials as arguments.
 Using [`dbExists()`](PHP-dbExists.md) it determines whether the database exists on the database and creates it if it doesn't exist.
 Then it opens the given database, returning the cluster map.